 By Darren Dolezel — RattlingChains.com Staff

 Darren Dolezel is the resident creative guy at Rattling Chains.
 He often finds odd objects to turn into items useful for disc golf.
 He’ll share these items occasionally at Rattling Chains.
+He also detests litter in natural settings.
 If you have an idea you think Darren should try, e-mail him at: darren [at] rattlingchains.com.